Driving positive change through data

 Female incorporations vs closures over the last 12 months

-AI Summary: Female company incorporations saw a steady increase from 13,011 in Apr 2025 to 14,402 in Sep 2025, then decreased to 7,060 in Mar 2026.
-Closures fluctuated, peaking at 18,636 in Jul 2025.
-Overall, incorporations showed a positive trend, while closures had more variability.
+AI Summary: Female company incorporations saw a consistent increase over the last 12 months, reaching a peak in Sep 2025.
+However, closures fluctuated throughout the period, with a significant spike in Jul 2025.
+Overall, incorporations showed a positive growth trend, while closures displayed more variability.

 Generational shift through gender